 Learn from Other’s Failures

-That’s not to say that you can’t learn from someone else’s mistakes and I’m happy if anyone else can learn from my blunders.
+That’s not to say that you can’t learn from someone else’s mistakes and I’m happy if anyone else can learn from my blunders and take this as a startup advice.
 I’ve certainly tried to learn as much as possible from them.

 I’d rather learn from someone who has screwed up ten companies than someone who has only started one.